ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

 The GC needs to do the same CLEAN/DIRTY and non-eager promotion stuff that it does with other mutable objects.

+TODO: pin down the details of info table representation and the form of the GC write barrier code.

 Code generation
 ~~~~~~~~~~~~~~~